· 4 min read

 • Bun: Toasted firm, often whole grain

-The bun decides whether any of that holds together, and a plant burger punishes the wrong choice harder than beef does.
-There is no fat lacquer sealing the crumb, so a soft pillowy bun goes damp and structureless under a wet, avocado-and-tomato-heavy load within minutes.
-The fix is to toast it firm, hard enough that the cut faces set a dry barrier the avocado and the dressing sit on rather than soak into, and whole grain is the regional default because it holds that toasted stiffness and reads correct to the audience the style was built for.
-Get the patty too dry and the avocado has to do all the work; get the bun too soft and the whole thing collapses into a fork-and-knife situation; the build that works is balanced from the produce in, with the patty closer to a binding center than to a headline.
+The bun decides whether any of that survives, and a plant burger punishes the wrong choice harder than beef.
+There is no fat lacquer sealing the crumb, so a soft pillowy bun goes damp and structureless under an avocado-and-tomato load within minutes.
+The fix is to toast it firm, hard enough that the cut faces set a dry barrier the avocado and dressing sit on rather than soak into, and whole grain is the regional default because it holds that stiffness and reads correct to the audience the style was built for.
+Too dry a patty and the avocado has to carry the sandwich alone; too soft a bun and the whole thing slumps into a fork-and-knife job.
+The version that works is balanced from the produce in, the patty closer to a binding core than a headline.
+Bite a good one and the cold leads: buttery grassy avocado, a wet snap off the sprouts, juicy acid from the tomato, a tangy fat pulled through it all before the patty registers at all, and a mouth that finishes the bite cooler than it started, which no hot griddle burger does.

 The burger the state rebuilt

-The patties that finally chased beef itself are datable to a single year.
-In 2016 both Beyond Meat and Impossible Foods brought formulated plant-protein patties to market, engineered to grill, brown, and bite like ground beef rather than to taste like a vegetable cake, and a California veggie burger built on one of those is a much younger sandwich wearing a garnish set that Berkeley settled half a century earlier.
-The avocado came first by decades; the patty that imitates beef arrived in 2016.
+The patties engineered to chase beef itself are datable to a single year.
+In 2016 both Beyond Meat and Impossible Foods brought formulated plant-protein patties to market, built to grill, brown, and bite like ground beef rather than to taste like a vegetable cake.
+A California veggie burger built on one of those is a young sandwich wearing an old garnish: Berkeley had settled the avocado, the sprouts, and the toasted whole-grain bun decades before the patty that imitates beef ever existed.

 Read next